Pick up know-how for tackling diseases, pests and weeds.

 There are federal and Arkansas laws regarding the free exercise of religion.

-- Act 975 exempts the Department of Correction, the Department of Community Correction,
+Act 975 explicitly exempts the Department of Correction, the Department of Community

-county jails and detention facilities, meaning the law does not apply to these agencies.
+Correction, county jails and detention facilities, which means the law does not apply

 There is not a definition of “burden” in the proposed amendment or a process for identifying when a government does it for non-compelling reasons.
 This will likely be left for court interpretation.